FrankensteinVariorum/fv-collation/plainTextConversion_Steps.md

 ### Decisions for preserving and eliminating markup in plain text versions:

-* Using regex find-and-replace strategies, we have prepared altered versions of the PA EE HTML files to reproduce simpler forms which are consistent with current XHTML 5 web standards in 2016.
+* Using regex find-and-replace strategies, we have prepared altered versions of the PA EE HTML files to reproduce simpler forms which are consistent with current XHTML 5 standards in 2016.

 * In the PA EE some elements (like `<p>` and `<br>`) were not given close tags, while others were, making the code difficult to process with XSLT.
 Close tags were applied and the files were simplified to carry only the title page, prefacing material, and text of the novel.